-- (i) if fencing is proposed to side and rear boundaries, the height of fencing must not exceed 1.8 metres and must be transparent through use of spaced timber palings or similar; - (ii) fencing is not to be provided to any street frontage unless integrated with the landscaping to these frontages and set back at least 2 metres from the frontage.
-Fencing may not exceed 1.2 metres and needs to be at least 75% transparent; and - (iii) any fencing visible from the street frontage is to be black pool style fencing and any security lighting, security fencing, enclosures, signage posts, or other such street furniture is to have a black powder coasted finish.
+- (i) fencing is not to be provided to any street frontage unless integrated with the landscaping to these frontages and set back at least 2 metres from the frontage.
+Fencing may not exceed 1.2 metres and needs to be at least 75% transparent; and - (ii) any fencing visible from the street frontage is to be black pool style fencing and any security lighting, security fencing, enclosures, signage posts, or other such street furniture is to have a black powder coasted finish.